karol11/ltm/docs/intro.md

 ### Examples

-`java.lang.String(s)` are examples of immutable objects, that can be easily and safely referenced from multiple hierarchies.
-Industry encourages and developers to introduce more and more immutable objects in application design.
-It is not only safe, it is also, under some limitations, space and time effective, because allows to share objects, eliminating the necessity of allocations and copy operations.
+`java.lang.String` is an example of immutable object, that can be easily and safely referenced from multiple hierarchies.
+Immutable objects are good building blocks for application data structures.
+They are not only safe but also, under some limitations, are space and time effective, allowing objects sharing, that eliminates the necessity of allocations and copy operations.
 GOF has special pattern “Flyweight” utilizing the shared ownership over immutable objects.
 UML introduces sharing ownership as the Aggregation, a special “many-to-one” relation type, portrayed in diagrams as not filled diamond connection:

 ![UML-sample](images/image6.png)